-My name is Maria Gabryszewska and I just joined LSC-CyFair as a political science professor.
-Prior to moving to Texas, I have taught Political Science as well as Writing and Rhetoric courses at Florida International University where I am working on completing my doctorate.
-I am originally from New Jersey, which is where I received my two and four-year degrees - Union County College and Kean University.
+My name is Maria Gabryszewska and I just joined LSC-CyFair in Spring 2018 as a political science professor.
+Prior to moving to Texas, I have taught Political Science as well as Writing and Rhetoric courses at Florida International University, where I finished my doctorate.
+I am originally from New Jersey, which is where I received my two- and four-year degrees from Union County College and Kean University.
 My primary research interest is American politics with a focus on women and politics, Congress, Political Communication, Political Behavior, and interdisciplinary pedagogical approaches.
 I enjoy staying abreast of the various fields, and present my own research at regional as well as national conferences.

 In an age of content at your fingertips, I believe my role as an instructor is to inspire.
 My goal is to inspire my students to think about how they can contribute not only as a student in my class, but locally and globally as citizens.
 My intention is to help students reflect on how politics impacts them, and how they (in turn) may impact politics.

 My name is Heidi Jo Green and I am a Professor of Political Science with a focus on the United States Supreme Court.
 I have been teaching at Lone Star College-CyFair since the fall of 2006.
 Previously, I was an interim instructor and taught criminal justice at Wayne State College in Wayne, Nebraska.
 I have a Bachelor of Science degree in Comprehensive Criminal Justice from the University of Nebraska-Kearney (1995), a Master of Liberal Arts degree in Government from Harvard University Division of Continuing Education (1998), a secondary Graduate Certificate in Women in Politics and Public Policy from the University of Massachusetts-Boston (2000), and a Ph.D. in human services from Walden University (2015).